 But one of them, Kehinde Dada, 23, has just been shot in the eye.
 He dies on the spot.
 Hearing of his friend’s sudden death, Okonofua Joseph, 23, rushes out of his residence at Irona, Oye-Ekiti, to confirm the sad news.

 Bullets from sporadic gunshots by one of the policemen hits him too.
 They rip his stomach and pull out his intestines.
 Blood gushes out as he struggles for breath.
 After several hours of writhing in pains, in a pool of blood, he dies.

 NIGERIA POLICE ‘WILL KILL YOU AND NOTHING WILL HAPPEN’

 The murder of these university students is not a rare case of extrajudicial killing by the police in Nigeria.
-The youth especially have been indiscriminately killed by power-drunk police officers, the perpetrators often going unpunished.
+The youth especially have been indiscriminately killed by power-drunk police officers and the perpetrators often go unpunished.
 There are records of a few such cases but many have also gone unrecorded.